weka511/smac/README.md

 # smac
 Code I have written for course: Statisical Mechanics and Computations and also to familiarize myself with git.
-Includes exercies from the textbook.
+Includes exercises from the textbook Statiscal Mechanics: Algorithms and Computations, by Werner Krauth.